 - Preheat oven to 425℉.

-- In a bowl, combine the radishes, cooking fat (ghee, butter or oil), dried herbs, salt, and pepper; toss until the radishes are evenly coated.
-(Note: don’t add the minced garlic until step 5).
+- Combine the radishes, cooking fat (ghee, butter, or oil), dried herbs, salt, and pepper in a bowl.
+Toss until the radishes are evenly coated (Note: Don’t add the minced garlic until step 5).

 - Spread the radishes into a single layer in a large 9×13-inch baking dish.